-Seven (or 8) stroke survivors will be invited to participate in training sessions, alone or with a relative/friend/carer.
-On-site therapists identify and brief these individuals.
-The aim is to involve a mixture of people early post-stroke (ie. within the previous 1-2 weeks) and later post-stroke (eg more than 3 months).
-Another aim is to involve a mixture of people with little lower limb movement (eg just beginning to learn how to sit) as well as those with more advanced lower limb skills (eg those who can stand-up and walk but not do these skills well).
+The aim is to involve a combination of people early post-stroke (ie within the previous 1-2 weeks) and later post-stroke (6 months or longer).
+The other aim is to involve a mixture of people with very little lower limb movement (eg who are unable to sit) as well as those with more advanced lower limb recovery (eg those who can walk or have difficulty ascending or descending stairs).

 Three nights accommodation for each presenter in a local hotel/motel or apartment with desk facilities for preparation, plus breakfast.
 To be paid in advance by organisers.

 - Travel for presenters

 Airfares/flights or train travel should be costed and paid in advance by the organisers – to/from Sydney (within Australia) – economy class.
 Airport/railway transfers and to/from hotel to hospital venue (taxi fares/Cabcharge vouchers).
 To be arranged and paid for by organisers.